 - Priority 3 Tasks I want to see in the afternoon.

-- Priority 4 Tasks I want to see in the evening.
+- No Priority Tasks I want to see in the evening.

 As you look at your task list in Remember The Milk, look for a cog at the top of the list and to the right.
 Beside it is a downward-pointing arrow.
 Click the arrow to reveal the ways you can sort the tasks.
 Choosing “Sort by priority” puts the Fab 5 at the top followed by the morning, afternoon, and evening.